CNugteren/CLTune/README.md

   - NVIDIA CUDA SDK
   - AMD APP SDK

-An example of an out-of-source build (starting from the root of the cltune folder):
+An example of an out-of-source build (starting from the root of the CLTune folder):

     mkdir build
     cd build